Sports Betting as an Investment

 In order to beat the juice and win in sports betting, a bettor must employ a disciplined approach in their analysis of each game using methods that have proven to be successful in the long run.
 I discuss my math models and analytical metrics in my Handicapping Methods essay, but you must realize that only the best and most knowledgeable handicappers can win more than 52.4% of their games.
 In their 2007 two page article about my handicapping success, the Wall Street Journal wrote, “…fewer than 100 people in the world can sustain win rates of 55% over time.
 Most of them belong to professional betting syndicates that hire teams of statisticians, wager millions every week and keep their operations secret.”

 Touts often claim to be able to hit 60% or higher, but as I explain in my essay on Bayesian Probability, anyone who tells you that their long term expected winning percentage is higher than 60% is deluding themselves.
 Fifteen to twenty years ago a sharp handicapper could win about 60% long term but those days are over, as odds makers have become more savvy in the past decade or so.
 For a bettor to claim a greater than 60% long term expected win percentage, that would be mean that Vegas would have to consistently release lines with egregious errors, and that simply just does not happen often enough nowadays for claims of a greater than 60% long term expected win percentage.
-Any short term win rates of around 60% or higher are simply due to blind, short-term luck.
+Short-term win rates of around 60% or higher are simply due to blind, short-term luck.
 For instance, in 2016, the first season using advanced metrics from play-by-play data, Dr. Bob Sports’ NFL Best Bet sides were an incredible 66-26 (71.7%), but that record was enhanced by winning a very large percentage of close games (31-12 on Best Bets decided by 7 points or less) rather than splitting the close ones.
-It still would have been a great season on NFL Best Bet sides (62%) if the close games had been 50% but I couldn’t expect the new model to win 60%-plus on sides based on that one season – although the play-by-play model back-tested at a very profitable 56% winners and the NFL Best Bets have been 57.0% since that season.
-When you want to place a sports bet, you may look for a 777 jili casino login and register.
+It still would have been a great season on NFL Best Bet sides (62%) if the close games had been 50% but I couldn’t expect the new model to win 60%-plus on sides based on that one season – although the play-by-play model back-tested at a very profitable 56% winners and the NFL Best Bets have been 58.1% in 7 seasons since the positive variance of the 2016 season.

 I often hear amateur gamblers erroneously claim that winning 55% of games isn’t even enough to beat juice.
 As demonstrated above, a bettor only needs to win 52.4% to break even, and a 55% bettor will be very profitable in the long run if they pursue an optimal money management strategy.

-My long term percentage on College Football Best Bets is 55% (53.9% on Strong Opinions) and NFL Best Bets are 57.6% (368-271-6) with on Strong Opinions at 55.4% (263-212-11) since the NFL play-by play model was introduced in 2016.
-I will continue to use 55% winners as a realistic goal going forward.
-If I expect 55% on 250 Football plays (I had 258 last year at 57.8%) then the expected profit at -110 odds would be 250 x (0.55 – (1.1 x 0.45), which is +13.75 units.
+My long-term percentage on College Football Best Bets is 55.1% (54.0% on Strong Opinions) and NFL Best Bets are 58.4% (418-298-8) with on Strong Opinions at 54.9% (303-249-13) since the NFL play-by play model was introduced in 2016.
+I will continue to use 55% winners as a realistic goal going forward despite all Football plays winning 57.3% the last two seasons (168-116-9, 59.2%, on Best Bets and 125-102-4, 55.1%, on Strong Opinions).
+If I expect 55% on 250 Football plays (I had 266 last year) then the expected profit at -110 odds would be 250 x (0.55 – (1.1 x 0.45), which is +13.75 units.
 The Kelly Criterion recommends a wager of 5.5% of your bankroll for a wager with a 55% chance of winning and odds of -110.
 However, the Kelly formula assumes sequential betting and sports betting usually involves simultaneous betting, which is part of the reason behind using some fraction of full Kelly to reduce risk.
 If I play 3.0% of my initial bankroll per bet (i.e. flat betting) then my expected return during football season (5 months) is 41.3%.
 Adjusting your bankroll after each week rather than flat betting will increase your expected return, as explained in the KC simulation section of my money management section.

 Money Management